gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 ## Model training

-We train with a simple PyTorch optimization loop, minimizing the average negative log-likelihood over all observed ratings:
+We train with a simple PyTorch optimization loop, minimizing the average negative log-likelihood over all observed ratings.
+The bulk of the math is captured in the `forward` method below.
+To ensure user reliabilities remain positive, we optimize in log-space, learning $\log \alpha_u$ instead of $\alpha_u$ for each user.

 ```python
 from torch import Tensor